ARM-software/abi-aa/design-documents/bit-precise-types.rst

 The incentive for this use-case is an increased likelihood of the compiler generating optimal autovectorized code.

-Points which might imply less take-up of this use-case are that the option to use compiler intrinsics are there for programmers which want to put in extra effort to ensure good vectorization of a loop.
+One point which might imply less take-up of this use-case is that programmers willing to put in extra effort to ensure good vectorization of a loop have the option to use compiler intrinsics.
 This means that using bit-precise types would be a mid-range option providing less-guaranteed codegen improvement for less effort.

 The ABI should not have much of an affect on this use-case directly, since the optimization would be done in the target-independent part of compilers and the